 The Minack Theatre is an internationally renowned open-air theatre on the Cornish cliffs at Porthcurno in the far south west of Cornwall.
 We welcomed over 300,000 visitors in 2019 either to watch a performance or to explore the theatre and learn about the extraordinary work of our founder, Rowena Cade.
-Our main season runs from April to October, with 200 performances of more than 40 different productions ranging from Shakespeare to contemporary drama, musicals, opera and one-night music events.
-Our hugely popular children’s story-telling programme runs three mornings a week in all school holidays including the winter months.
+Our main season runs from March to November, with 200 performances of more than 40 different productions ranging from Shakespeare to contemporary drama, musicals, opera and one-night music events.
+Our hugely popular children’s story-telling programme runs three days a week in all school holidays including the winter months.

 Travel by public transport